-The Eclipse Foundation provides a global community of individuals and organizations with a mature, scalable, and commercially focused environment for collaboration and innovation.
+The Eclipse Foundation provides our global community of individuals and organizations with a mature, scalable, and business-friendly environment for open source software collaboration and innovation.
 The Foundation is home to the Eclipse IDE, Jakarta EE, and over 350 open source projects, including runtimes, tools, and frameworks for a wide range of technology domains such as the Internet of Things, automotive, geospatial, systems engineering, and many others.
 Headquartered in Brussels, Belgium, the Eclipse Foundation is an international non-profit association supported by over 360 members.
 To learn more, follow us on social media @eclipsefdn or LinkedIn.

 The Eclipse Project was originally created by IBM in November 2001 and supported by a consortium of software vendors.
 The Eclipse Project continues to be used by millions of developers.